Canada’s best low interest credit cards 2022

 While not a low-interest credit card, CIBC’s Pace It earns a place on our list as a program designed to help consumers pay off larger debts, in installments, at a lower interest rate.
 Here’s how it works: Consumers pay a one-time fee of 1.5% of the purchase amount and choose an installment plan.
 The options are 6 months at 5.99% interest, 12 months at 6.99% interest, or 24 months at 7.99% interest.
 The idea is to allow consumers to make larger purchases without blowing their budget with high interest rates.

 It’s important to note that Pace It applies only to certain purchases, so the low interest rate won’t be across the board.
 However, if you need to make a large purchase and like the idea of paying in installments, now would be the perfect time to investigate.
 CIBC Pace It is not available in Quebec.
+(For more information on buy now pay later plans, read this.)

-If you look at the terms and conditions associated with your credit card, you’ll see your APR—the “annual percentage rate” charged by the issuer.
+If you look at the terms and conditions associated with your credit card, you’ll see your APR—the “annual percentage rate”—charged by the issuer.
 Although the cards on this list offer lower rates, most credit cards charge an APR of around 19.99%.
-As the name suggests, your APR is communicated in annual terms, but it’s actually calculated daily, and charged monthly.
+As the name suggests, your APR is communicated in annual terms, but it’s actually calculated daily and charged monthly.
 While the calculations are fiddly, the concept itself isn’t too complicated: You can figure out your daily rate by dividing your APR by 365 (the days in a year) and use that to determine how much interest you’re being charged on any outstanding debt.

 For example, let’s say you have $1,000 in debt on a credit card with a 19.99% APR.
 Your daily rate will be around 0.0548% (19.99%/365), so in one day that $1,000 will accumulate just over $0.54 in interest charges.
-Your interest compounds daily, which means that the next day, assuming you don’t make any additional purchases, you’d be charged interest on a total of $1,000.54, and so on—which is why it’s better to pay down your debt as quickly as possible.
+Your interest compounds daily, which means that the next day, assuming you don’t make any additional purchases, you’d be charged interest on a total of $1,000.54, and so on—which is why it’s best to pay down your debt as quickly as possible.
 If you don’t pay off your balance in full by the date noted on your statement, you’ll owe interest, starting on the day that you made your purchase.

 The example above is simplified.
 If you continue to make purchases on your card over the course of the month, the bank will usually take the average balance to calculate the daily interest.
 Of course, if you pay off your credit card in full every month, you won’t owe any interest at all on your purchases.